IPL 2025: Abhishek's blazing fifty, Klaasen's composed 47 help SRH knock out LSG - www.lokmattimes.com

 IPL 2025: Abhishek's blazing fifty, Klaasen's composed 47 help SRH knock out LSG

-Lucknow, May 20 A blistering half-century by Abhishek Sharma, followed by a composed knock by Heinrich Klaasen (47), ...
+Lucknow, May 20 Sunrisers Hyderabad rode on a blistering half-century by Abhishek Sharma and a composed 47 by ...

-Lucknow, May 20 A blistering half-century by Abhishek Sharma, followed by a composed knock by Heinrich Klaasen (47), helped Sunrisers Hyderabad defeat Lucknow Super Giants by six wickets and knocked them out of the playoffs race in Indian Premier League (IPL) 2025 on Monday.
+Lucknow, May 20 Sunrisers Hyderabad rode on a blistering half-century by Abhishek Sharma and a composed 47 by Heinrich Klaasen to outplay Lucknow Super Giants by six wickets and knock them out of the playoffs race in Indian Premier League (IPL) 2025 on Monday.

-Needing to win the match to remain in contention, Lucknow Super Giants posted a challenging 205/7 riding on brilliant half-centuries by Mitchell Marsh (65) and Aiden Markram (61).
-But they lost the momentum in the middle-overs and lost three wickets in the final over, failing to reach a score of 220-plus, which they could have reached.
+In a must-win match, Lucknow Super Giants posted a challenging 205/7 riding on brilliant half-centuries by Mitchell Marsh (65) and Aiden Markram (61).
+But they relinquished the momentum in the middle-overs and lost three wickets in the final over, failing to reach a score of 220-plus, which they could have reached.

 However, things continued to go against them as Abhishek Sharma struck a sensational 59 off 20 balls, racing to his fifty off 18 balls as Sunrisers reached 206/4 in 18.2 overs, chasing the 200-plus score at the Ekana for the first time in IPL.